Assistance programs Little Rock and Pulaski County Arkansas.

 Westside Medical Clinic - Open certain days.
 Call (501) 664-0340

-Or find more details and information on Pulaski County clinics and health centers if the locations above can’t meet your medical needs.
+Or find more details and information on Pulaski County free community clinics and health centers if the locations above can’t meet your medical needs.

-The following churches, non-profits, and agencies may provide food, clothing, household items, or other aid to Little Rock and county residents.
-The list below are only a few of the site, and click here to find other food banks in Pulaski County.
+The following churches, non-profits, and agencies may provide food, clothing, household items, or other hunger prevention services to Little Rock and county residents.
+There are both fresh and canned food.
+Some locations also have soup kitchens for free hot meals.
+The list below are only a few of the site, and click here to find other free food banks in Pulaski County.

 Fishnet Missions - (501) 983-9000.
 Based in Jacksonville.
 May provide food, free meals, and even delivery services.